data-mechanics/course-2016-fal-proj/pgomes94_raph737/README.md

 1. Make sure any Java version 7+ is installed, otherwise install that.

-2. Click the link in step 4 to download spark: http://spark.apache.org/downloads.html
+2. Go to http://spark.apache.org/downloads.html and Click the link in step 4 to download spark.

-3. Download the scala build tool (assumes brew in installed on mac, linux guide in the guide provided above)
+3. Download the scala build tool (assumes brew in installed on mac, linux guide in the guide provided above).

-4. Add to ~/.bash_profile
+4. Add to ~/.bash_profile:

 	a. export SPARK_HOME="/usr/local/bin/spark-x.x.x" (location where spark was installed)